Venezuela's opposition demands 'whole truth' about Chavez health

 "The vice president himself has promised to tell the truth, whatever it is.
 Fine, he should tell it.
 He should tell the whole truth," said Aveledo.

-Vice President Nicolas Maduro, whom Chavez last month designated as his heir apparent, on Tuesday said in an interview from Havana that Chavez had recognized the complexity of his post-operative condition.
+Vice President Nicolas Maduro, who Chavez last month designated as his heir apparent, on Tuesday said in an interview from Havana that Chavez had recognized the complexity of his post-operative condition.

 Maduro said he was returning to Venezuela after several days visiting with Chavez and his relatives, which may quell rumors his trip to Cuba signaled the president was in his final days.